Portsmouth nursery thrown a lifeline as landlords give tenancy reprieve

 Edmund said: ‘We had no intention of closing the nursery.
 After we informed Sally about our original decision there was a two-year period to relocate.
 We have recently held a meeting with Sally and we’ve agreed to negotiate a new lease for the current premises.
 There’s certainly a will on our part to accommodate Sally’s nursery.’

-‘During the meeting they suggested out of the blue that they would now negotiate a new lease.
-I spoke to staff this morning and they were all overwhelmed.
-I’m happy but shocked as I thought our fate had been sealed.’
+‘During the meeting they said they would now negotiate a new lease.
+I spoke to staff this morning and they were all overwhelmed,’ she said.

-While negotiations over duration and terms still need to be finalised Sally said she is ‘over the moon’ that Turtles now has an unexpected lifeline.
+While negotiations over duration and terms still need to be finalised Sally has said the nursery can now continue to serve the local community.

 ‘Even if remaining in our current premises for the long term is not possible, at least this will give me more time to find alternative premises,’ she said.